zowe/docs-site/docs/extend/extend-apiml/certificate-management-in-zowe-apiml.md

 ### Generate certificates for localhost

+Use the following procedure to generate certificates for localhost.

 **Follow these steps:**

 1. Clone the `zowe-install-packaging` repository to your local machine.
-2. Place the `bin/apiml_cm.sh` script intoto `scripts` directory in your API Mediation Layer repository folder
+2. Place the `bin/apiml_cm.sh` script into the `scripts` directory in your API Mediation Layer repository folder
 3. Use the following script in the root of the `api-layer` repository to generate certificates for localhost:

 `scripts/apiml_cm.sh --action setup`